jasonmacduffie/isles-of-maga/story.md

 - Umbrarum, Matron of Shadows (worshipped by Vespertines)
 - Solum, Matron of Purity (worshipped by Felidines)
 - Vitarum, Matron of the Woods (worshipped by Lacertines)
+- Primarium, Patron of Disaster.
+His demons are called Elementals, which are intelligent beings made of fire, water, air, or earth.
 - Morborum, Patron of Plague
 - Opulentum, Patron of Deals
 - Nautarum, Matron of the Seas